rysdev/shuffleFit/README.md

 Core exercises using the kettlebell can be substituted with dumbbells for the same effect.

-All registered users have the option to delete their profile from the database.
+Registered users have the option to delete their profile from the database.

 Admins have an added option to the add routines to